-With most of Réunion's tourist attractions located elsewhere on the island, most visitors only stay long enough to book gîtes de montagne (mountain lodges), pick up a few tourist brochures and rent a car before dashing off to more magnetic locations.
+With most of Réunion's tourist attractions located elsewhere on the island, most visitors only stay long enough to rent a car before dashing off to more magnetic locations.
 But St-Denis warrants more than a fleeting glance.
-Scratch beneath the French polish and you'll soon realise that the city also boasts an undeniably Creole soul, with a portfolio of delightful colonial and religious buildings and a casual multi-ethnic atmosphere.
+Scratch beneath the French polish and you'll soon realise that the city also boasts an undeniably Creole soul, with some delightful colonial and religious buildings and a casual multi-ethnic atmosphere.

 If that's not enough, there are always epicurean indulgences.
-Sip a black coffee at a chic pavement cafe listening to a séga or maloya soundtrack or indulge in fine dining at a gourmet restaurant.
+Sip a black coffee at a chic pavement cafe listening to a séga (traditional African music and dance) or maloya (traditional dance music of Réunion) soundtrack or indulge in fine dining at a gourmet restaurant.